vipul2802/o365hq.com/content/blog/Azure Active Directory.md

 (e.g., SharePoint Online).

-The distribution groups and mail-enabled security groups are created and managed within the Exchange Admin Center if the organization uses Office
+The distribution groups and mail-enabled security groups are created and managed within the Exchange Admin Center if the organization uses Microsoft
-365. Office 365 is the source for such groups and they must be managed in Office 365.
+365. Microsoft 365 is the source for such groups and they must be managed in Microsoft 365.
 Dynamic groups can automatically add and remove users from groups.
 Any user that meets the membership requirements will automatically gain access to appropriate resources and privileges.